Morning at the Museum

 The Smithsonian strives to make all visitors feel welcome.

-All Smithsonian Institution buildings have at least one accessible entrance and patrons are welcome to use mobility devices (such as wheelchairs or motorized scooters) when visiting.
+All Smithsonian Institution buildings have at least one accessible entrance.
+Patrons are welcome to use mobility devices such as wheelchairs, motorized scooters, and other power-driven mobility devices when visiting.

 Individuals with mobility disabilities or devices can find information about accessible parking and transit options by exploring the “Getting Here” information of the museum(s) they wish to visit.

 Entrance lines to Smithsonian museums and the National Zoo can be quite long, especially during busier times of the year.
 Visitors who are unable to wait/stand in line for extended periods of time should contact the visitor services office of the museum(s) they plan to visit to discuss options.

 Every Smithsonian museum has a limited number of manual wheelchairs that visitors may borrow during their museum visit free-of-charge.
 These wheelchairs are available on a first-come, first-served basis and cannot be reserved.
 Smithsonian museums do not offer motorized wheelchairs or scooters.
 However, the National Zoo offers electronic convenience vehicle rental to visitors for a fee on a first-come, first-served basis.
 Please note that a Smithsonian wheelchair may only be used in the building from which it was borrowed.
 These wheelchairs cannot be used to travel between Smithsonian locations.

 We encourage patrons to bring their own mobility devices (including manual and motorized wheelchairs and scooters) to our museums, and many of our out-of-town visitors have chosen to do so by renting mobility equipment from private companies in the Washington, D.C., metro area.
 Visitors who bring a mobility aid or device with them should plan to maintain possession of the item throughout their visit.